mehrnfeldt/CS283/0-Warmup/readme.md

-3. Please provide a link to the repository you are using for this class. https://github.com/mehrnfeldt/CS283
+3. Please provide a link to the repository you are using for this class.

+https://github.com/mehrnfeldt/CS283

 4. Briefly describe what you want to get out of this class.

-I would like to learn more about operatings systems.
+I would like to learn more about operatings systems and how this new knowledge would make me a better programmer.

 5. Briefly describe any concerns you might be having with being successful in this class (if any).

 I think I am concerned with the layout and systems used in this class.
 I never really used GitHub for class assignments and using both Tux and GitHub for assignments concerns me slightly.
 I believe I am not quite fully confident with how to submit assignments yet.